-Parents can get information about their student's attendance, lunch account balances, schedule, grades, and daily bulletin by logging on to PowerSchool for Parents.
-It can be found on the HS website: http://essd40.com/.
-Find the "For Parents" link on the navigation bar at the top of the page.
-Select the "Grades and Attendance" link.
-You will need student's web ID and password.
+Parents can get information about their student's attendance, lunch account balances, schedule and daily bulletin by logging on to PowerSchool for Parents.
+It can be found on the HS website.
+You will need your student's web ID and password.
 You may obtain these by contacting the attendance secretary at the high school.